micppp/micp.co.uk/contact.md

 title: Contact
 ---

-If you have any questions or just wish to contact me you can either email me at [michael@micp.co.uk](michael@micp.co.uk) or you can probably catch me on twitter at [micppp](https://twitter.com/micppp).
+If you have any questions or just wish to contact me you can either email me at [mailto:michael@micp.co.uk](michael@micp.co.uk) or you can probably catch me on twitter at [micppp](https://twitter.com/micppp).

 ###Projects